 Our manufacturing division has undertaken an ambitious program to reduce the cost of production by increasing efficiency, minimizing procurement spending and improving supply performance.

 Maintaining product quality is paramount.
 To provide high-quality vaccines to people who need them, we manage our supply chain through policies and procedures designed to keep the distribution system secure.

-We continue to explore potential strategic partnerships with other manufacturers to bring down the cost of vaccines and promote greater access in local markets.
-We have a long history of progress in this area, dating back to our hepatitis B license of technology to manufacturers in China in the 1990s.
+We continue to explore potential strategic partnerships with other manufacturers to increase supply and promote greater access in local markets.
+We have a long history of progress in this area, dating back to our licensing of hepatitis B technology to manufacturers in China in the 1990s.

 We seek to ensure global access to our vaccines by obtaining and maintaining up-to-date product registrations around the globe.
 Additionally, we seek to obtain WHO prequalification so that our vaccines may be easily obtained and distributed to underserved areas of the world’s poorest countries.

 The following table summarizes the registration and WHO prequalification status of a select list of our vaccines.